 8. Do something together

 If you and your client have worked together a lot and have gotten to know each other, doing something together could be a great way to show appreciation.
-From inviting them for a holiday brunch to attending a sport event together, find something that your client will appreciate.
-Make sure that the amount of money you spend is linked to the size of the clients yearly spend so you don't find yourself literally eating all your profits.
+From inviting them for a holiday brunch to attending a sport event together (or for a virtual chat when restrictions are in place), find something that your client will appreciate.
+Make sure that the amount of money you spend is linked to the size of the clients yearly spend with you so you don't find yourself literally eating all your profits.